 You can read an overview of the following policies here.

 In order to help our teenage users stay safe, our policies state that users under the age of 18 are not allowed to send or access any sexually explicit content.
-Even when this kind of content is shared consensually between teens, there is a risk that self-generated sexual media can be saved and shared elsewhere.
+Even when this kind of content is shared consensually between teens, there is a risk that self-generated sexual media can be saved and shared outside of their private conversations.
 We want to help our users avoid finding themselves in these situations.

 Through our thorough work and partnership with a prominent child safety organization, we determined that we will, when possible, warn teens who have engaged in sexually explicit behavior before moving to a full ban.
-An example of this includes teens sharing explicit content with one another that is not their own.
+An example of this includes teens sharing explicit content with each other that is not their own content.

 Our Safety team works hard to find and remove abhorrent, harmful content, and take action including banning the users responsible and engaging with the proper authorities.

-In addition, we lead our own Trusted Reporter Network for direct communication with expert third parties, including researchers, industry peers, and journalists for intelligence sharing.
+Additionally, we are expanding our own Trusted Reporter Network in collaboration with INHOPE for direct communication with expert third parties, including researchers, industry peers, and journalists for intelligence sharing.

-Safety Rules Engine: The rules engine allows our teams to evaluate user activities such as registrations, server joins, and other metadata.
-We can then analyze patterns of problematic behavior to make informed decisions and take uniform actions like user challenges or bans.
+Safety Rules Engine: The Safety Rules Engine allows our teams to evaluate user activities on the platform, including registrations, server joins, and other metadata.
+We then analyze patterns of problematic behavior to make informed decisions and take uniform actions like user challenges or bans.

-AutoMod: AutoMod allows community moderators to block messages with certain keywords, automatically block dangerous links, and identify harmful messages using machine learning.
-This technology empowers community moderators to keep their communities safe.
+AutoMod: Automod is a powerful tool for community moderators to automatically filter unwanted messages with certain keywords, block profiles that may be impersonating a server admin or appear harmful to their server, and detect harmful messages using machine learning.
+This technology empowers community moderators to keep their communities safe without having to spend long hours manually reviewing and removing unwanted content on their servers.

 Want to learn more about Discord’s safety work?
 Check out these resources below:

-We look forward to continuing this important work and deepening our partnerships to ensure we continue to have a holistic and nuanced approach to child safety.
+We look forward to continuing this important work and deepening our partnerships to ensure we continue to have a holistic and nuanced approach to teen and child safety.

 Hate or harm targeted at individuals or communities is not tolerated on Discord in any way, and combating this behavior and content is a top priority for us.
 We evolved our Threats Policy to address threats of harm to others.
 Under this policy, we will take action against direct and indirect threats, veiled threats, those who encourage this behavior, and conditional statements to cause harm.